docxology/p3if/docs/p3if_paste.md

 relationships were identified based on citation histories and direct references, in order to understand the developmental trajectories and intellectual inheritances among them.
-This lineage information was processed into a phylogenetic-type arrangement, resulting in “clades” of frameworks based on their common characteristics and lineages.
+This lineage information was processed into a phylogenetic-type arrangement, resulting in "clades" of frameworks based on their common characteristics and lineages.
 This biological metaphor provides a clear visualization of framework evolution over time.
-In this context, the arrangement could be helpfully described as “phylo-memetic”.
+In this context, the arrangement could be helpfully described as "phylo-memetic".
 Phylo-memetic trees of each analysis group were rendered, showing influence from frameworks outside the clade (shaded dark), frameworks within the clade (shaded white), and frameworks which represent syntheses among clades (shaded gray) (see Figures 5 through 11).
 Frameworks